nopool/kratum/README.md

 ## Background

-Kadena has a unique parallel-chain architecture that enables massive throughput but is incompatible with the standardized Stratum protocol.
-The Kratum service extends NOMP, which in turn uses [Node Stratum Pool](https://github.com/zone117x/node-stratum-pool), as the basis of the requisite changes.
+Kadena features a unique parallel-chain architecture that’s capable of massive throughput but is incompatible with the standard Stratum mining protocol.
+The Kratum server extends NOMP, which uses [Node Stratum Pool](https://github.com/zone117x/node-stratum-pool) in turn, as the basis for making the required changes.

 ## Development